 - The robots and infrastructure must operate autonomously after the start of the task.
-However, participants may monitor the internal status remotely to know the state of their system. - Mobile robots are prohibited from moving outside of the convenience store. - After cleaning, the mobile robot must leave the restroom area or return to the infrastructure installation area.
+However, participants may monitor the internal status remotely to know the state of their system. - Mobile robots are prohibited from moving outside of the convenience store. - After cleaning, the mobile robots must leave the restroom area or return to the infrastructure installation area.
 Infrastructure must return to the infrastructure area.
-If the mobile robot and/or infrastructure remain, it is considered as time up
+If the mobile robot and/or infrastructure remain, the points will be cleaning garbage only.